 The Middle Campus, across the courtyard and facing Washington Street, was constructed in the late 1960s and has undergone several transformations.
 The academic center with the Dennis A. Collins Library; a student center and cafeteria; science laboratories; and multiple performance venues, including a 400-seat theatre that was rebuilt in 2001, are located in the Middle Campus.

 Across Washington Street, the Lower Campus holds enhanced math, science, technology, and athletics facilities.
-South Campus, at 3220 Sacramento Street, opened in the fall of 2006.
-The new building adds 17,000 square feet to the campus and is home to painting, ceramics, film and photography studios; language classrooms and the language lab; the College Counseling office; and the Summerbridge program.
+South Campus, at 3220 Sacramento Street, opened in the Fall of 2006.
+This building adds 17,000 square feet to the campus and is home to painting, ceramics, film and photography studios; language classrooms and the language lab; the College Counseling office; and the Summerbridge program.

-University High School has grown and made necessary adjustments over its 30-year history.
-The focus of these changes and adjustments has always been the school’s small student body, currently numbering 389, in an ongoing effort to best meet their needs and create as open and nurturing an environment for learning as possible.
+University High School has grown and made necessary adjustments over its 40-year history.
+The focus of these changes and adjustments has always been the school’s small student body, currently numbering 400, in an ongoing effort to best meet their needs and create as open and nurturing an environment for learning as possible.